camunda/camunda-docs/versioned_docs/version-8.0/components/modeler/desktop-modeler/element-templates/about-templates.md

 ---

 :::note
-The Camunda Modeler element templates API is not stable and might change in the future.
+Element templates can be used with Desktop Modeler version 1.0+; they are currently available in BPMN diagrams only.
 :::

+# Overview

-Element templates allow you to create pre-defined configurations for BPMN elements such as service and user tasks.
-Once applied via the properties panel they provide configured custom inputs to the user.
+Element templates are a way to extend [Desktop Modeler](https://camunda.org/bpmn/tool/) with domain-specific diagram elements, such as service and user tasks.

 ![Custom fields in the Desktop Modeler](./img/overview.png)

+If applicable, element templates can be assigned to a diagram element via the properties panel.
+Once applied, element templates configure the diagram element with pre-defined values for BPMN properties, input/output mappings, and extension properties.

+As seen in the _Mail Task_ example above, Modeler allows properties of custom elements to be edited, too.